Harsh77480/intern2/index.md

             </a>

           <div class="text">
-            <p>ElectricSuper is a profit-to-members industry super fund supporting Australian workers involved in the supply of electricity.</p>
+            <p>DynamicElectric Power is a profit-to-members industry super fund supporting Australian workers involved in the supply of electricity.</p>
-<p>Watch the video (&lt;1 minute) to find out more about ElectricSuper or click below to enquire about becoming a member.</p>
+<p>Watch the video (&lt;1 minute) to find out more about DynamicElectric Power or click below to enquire about becoming a member.</p>

                           <a role="button"  aria-label="Button" class="button medium" href="super/my-journey-become-a-member/index.html" >Become a member</a>